Software development outsourcing offers a range of benefits compared to hiring an in-house team, from cost savings to scalability.

 It doesn’t matter if you’re outsourcing the entire product development process to a third party or just a small portion of your development project—the team you choose to work with will impact everything.

-Do your due diligence when researching outsourcing partners, and look for:
+Do your due diligence when researching software development outsourcing partners, and look for:

 - Proven experience in the form of customer case studies

 - Customer testimonials and reviews on websites like Clutch. co

 - Years of experience in product management and development

 - Tangible examples of products each company has built

 - Solid communication skills (based on interviews you conduct with your top candidates)